ing-bank/doing-cli/docs/discussion/oneproject_setup.md

 Discuss: is is a better approach to simply search for work items that have a linked branch of a repo?
 No, because there is no view within azure devops, we'll follow the UI.
 Note we can now do stuff like `doing open board`, which otherwise wouldn't be possible.

+1) a project can have multiple repositories, and 2) work items are linked to iterations (sprints), areas, and potentially certain repo branches.